Lightweight Test-Time Adaptation for EMG-Based Gesture Recognition: Introduction

 Reliable long-term decoding of neuromuscular signals is the primary bottleneck in developing practical myoelectric interfaces.
 While surface \ac{EMG} classifiers achieve high accuracy in controlled settings~\cite{Benatti_etal25}, their performance degrades significantly across recording sessions~\cite{Milosevic_etal18}.
 This decline is driven by the inherent non-stationarity of \ac{EMG} signals, where electrode displacement, muscle fatigue, and changes in skin impedance cause severe distribution shifts, often referred to as signal drift~\cite{Young_etal11, Kaufmann_etal10}.
 In real-world applications, where daily re-donning of wearable devices is required, models trained on static data often fail to generalize to the target domain.

 Early solutions to \ac{EMG} non-stationarity utilized multi-session training or data augmentation to model variability like electrode displacement~\cite{Milosevic_etal18,Kaufmann_etal10}.
 However, the data intensity and calibration frequency of these methods are incompatible with resource-constrained wearables.
-While \ac{TL} and \ac{DA} improve cross-session robustness by updating parameter subsets~\cite{CoteAllard2019_adaptation_TL,zhuang_survey_tl} or through statistical alignment, such as \ac{CCA}~\cite{Donati_etal23}, they typically assume \textit{a priori} access to target data.
+Although \ac{TL} and \ac{DA} can improve cross-session robustness by updating a subset of parameters~\cite{CoteAllard2019_adaptation_TL,zhuang_survey_tl} or by performing statistical alignment such as \ac{CCA}~\cite{Donati_etal23}, they typically assume \textit{a priori} access to target-domain data.

-Several paradigms offer more flexible alternatives. \ac{TTT}~\cite{liu2021ttt++} enables online adaptation at deployment by updating model parameters using only incoming (typically unlabeled) data.
+Several paradigms offer more flexible alternatives. \ac{TTT}~\cite{liu2021ttt++} enables online adaptation at deployment by updating model parameters using only incoming (typically unlabelled) data.
 Depending on the objective, this can range from computationally more demanding self-supervised \cite{he2021autoencoder,gandelsman2022test} training to lightweight variants that adapt only normalization statistics, such as \ac{AdaBN}~\cite{Li_etal16,Ioffe_etal15}.
 To handle non-stationary data streams while mitigating catastrophic forgetting, \ac{CL} proposes a range of strategies, including regularization-based updates and replay-based methods.
 In particular, replay mechanisms such as \ac{LR}~\cite{ravaglia_lr_riscv} or \ac{DER}~\cite{buzzega2020darkexperiencegeneralcontinual} can maintain performance on prior distributions within tiny memory buffers.
 Complementarily, meta-learning optimizes for rapid, few-shot generalization during brief calibration phases.
 Despite these theoretical frameworks, their application to noisy, high-dimensional \ac{EMG} signals remains largely underexplored.